Cao1224/recipeRatings_EDA/README.md

   2. Call the stimulate_null() with new DataFrame to compute test statistic and store the result

 Finally, to get p-value by using how many mean differences greater than observed mean difference to divided by N.
-- In this case, I simulate the null 1000 times and p-value is 0.0.
+- In this case, I simulate the distribution of mean differences under the null hypothesis is 1000 times and p-value is 0.0.

 ### Conclusion